Nutrition is an important component of Family Planning!

 Does malnutrition contribute to infertility?

-Today, malnutrition can easily be seen as a contributing factor for infertility in both women and men.
-Malnutrition creates a plethora of imbalances between all essential nutrients that affect fertility.
-However, essential nutrients play different roles in the reproductive/sexual health for women and men.
+Subclinical malnutrition creates a plethora of imbalances between all essential nutrients (nutrient excess and deficiency) that could easily affect fertility.
+Keep in mind, essential nutrients play different roles in the reproductive/sexual health for women and men and many are involved in nutrient transport systems.

 For women, family planning may have included the use of several forms of contraceptives.
 Several contraceptives have the potential to create nutritional imbalances.
 For example, many oral contraceptives or a copper IUD has the potential to raise or create an excess of copper.
 Copper is an essential nutrient.